Netcash-ZA/PayNow-Prestashop/paynow/README.md

 We welcome your feedback and suggestions.

-Please do not hesitate to contact Sage Pay if you have any suggestions or comments or log an issue on GitHub.
+Please do not hesitate to contact Netcash if you have any suggestions or comments or log an issue on GitHub.